What is Mortgage Abuse Fraud?

 HOW WE CAN HELP

-The team at Consumer Attorneys LLP is here to fight for borrowers who feel that they have fallen victim to abusive practices by mortgage servicers.
+The team at Consumer Attorneys is here to fight for borrowers who feel that they have fallen victim to abusive practices by mortgage servicers.
 With such a wide variety of abusive methods at servicers’ disposal, consumers should seek the help of experienced lawyers to craft the best strategy to save them from foreclosure.
 We may even be able to take abusive lenders to court and hold them accountable for payment of damages and attorney fees.